-‘Lincolnshire Folk Tales: Origins, Legacies, Connections, Futures’ is a project funded by the Arts and Humanities Research Council, and led by the Principal Investigator Dr Rory Waterman and the Research Fellow Dr Anna Milon in the School of Arts and Humanities at Nottingham Trent University.
-The project explores the origins, legacies, intertextual and social connections and futures of Lincolnshire folk tales, and is intended to facilitate wider engagement with this heritage from the general public, writers, and scholars.
+‘Lincolnshire Folk Tales: Origins, Legacies, Connections, Futures’ is a project that was funded by the Arts and Humanities Research Council (February 2024 to July 2025, inclusive), and led by Dr Rory Waterman with support from the Research Fellow Dr Anna Milon in the School of Arts and Humanities at Nottingham Trent University.

 The project has the following five research questions at its core: